 - conflicts of interest.

-In the case of suspected fraud, a person should report their concerns immediately to the chairperson of the relevant cemetery trust.
-The chairperson must act on the concern and decide whether to investigate it further internally, or report the suspected fraud to the police and the department.
+If a person suspects fraud, they should notify the chairperson of the cemetery trust.
+The chairperson must act on the concern and decide whether to investigate it further internally or report it to the police and the department.

 Refer to Topic 24 in the Manual for Victorian Class B Cemetery Trusts for advice about complaints management.